Temps and termites are on the rise. Schedule your free inspection today.

 Frequently asked questions

 Look for droppings, egg cases, shed skins, and musty odors in dark, damp areas like kitchens, bathrooms, and basements.
-Smear marks and small damage to food packaging are also signs of cockroach activity.
+Smear marks and damage to food packaging are also signs of cockroach activity.

 Not always, as cockroaches are nocturnal and tend to hide during the day.
 However, you may notice signs like droppings, odors, and shed skins even without seeing live roaches.